Yash-V-Tiwari/readNPYFile/README.md

-.npy loader script that can be called from MATLAB. \n Recursively converts all .npy files into CSV files
+.npy loader script that can be called from MATLAB.\
+Recursively converts all .npy files into CSV files